 22 Professing themselves to be wise, they became fools,”

 Now what do we have here?
 Again: pride!
-Verses 24-31 explains the result
+Verses 24-31 explain the result

 24 Wherefore God also gave them up to uncleanness through the lusts of their own hearts, to dishonour their own bodies between themselves: